-- h.
+- f.
+In the Start Time and End Time fields, set the time range. - g.
 Set the dimensions: - a.
 From the APN drop-down list, select an APN. - b.
 From the Value drop-down list, select a value. - c.
-Click to add a gateway. - d.
-Repeat the above step to add protocol, radio access type, and SGSN. - i.
+Click to add a gateway. - Repeat the above step to add protocol, radio access type, and SGSN. - h.
 Click Create to apply your changes or Cancel to discard them.